Skip to content

 Joist sizes and span

 Standard joist spacing in Norway is 600 mm centres.
 The clear span (free distance between supports) determines the required joist size.
-The table below applies to a design imposed load of 2.0 kN/m² (habitable rooms, standard residential load) at 600 mm centres:
+Treat the table below as indicative only: it assumes a design imposed load of 2.0 kN/m² (habitable rooms, standard residential load) at 600 mm centres, but real allowable spans also depend on the timber grade, the full load (partitions, tiled floors, point loads) and — often decisively — deflection and floor-vibration/comfort limits, which frequently give shorter spans than strength alone.
+Confirm against a current span table for your grade, or with an engineer:

 Joist sizeDepthMax. span (600 mm ctrs)